 The Blame Game

-Therefore, the opioid epidemic continues to worsen.
+The opioid epidemic continues to worsen, so who’s to blame?
 According to the Centers for Disease Control and Prevention’s (CDC) provisional count, around 65,000 people died from drug overdoses in 2016, largely because of fentanyl-laced heroin and prescription painkillers.

 Though some individuals are able to use heroin or prescription painkillers non-medically for a short period of time and still function, opioids are particularly pernicious where another element of addiction is concerned – tolerance.